roguisharcanetrickster/ab_runtime/README.md

   The SQL files contained here will be used to populate the database for the first time.

-- **./data**

-  This is where AppBuilder will store any files uploaded by users.

 With V2, much of the config and data are actually saved onto Docker volumes, and are not directly binded to directories anymore.
 The data backup procedure is left as an exercise for the reader.